ericdahl/velocity-2015-notes/README.md

       - when teams own services, they can become experts in that domain
       - more obvious and clear boundaries
         - less breaking API changes
-      - how to fidn these boundaries?
+      - how to find these boundaries?
         - ask "what are the capabilities that the system offers"?
           - e.g., registering a new customer, etc
           - collect similar capabilities and organize them into services